-If you forget to take Simvastatin Krka
+If you forget to take Simvastatin

 - do not take a double dose to make up for a forgotten tablet.
-Just take your normal amount of Simvastatin Krka at the usual time the next day.
+Just take your normal amount of Simvastatin at the usual time the next day.

-If you stop taking Simvastatin Krka
+If you stop taking Simvastatin

-- talk to your doctor or pharmacist because your cholesterol may rise again.
+- Talk to your doctor or pharmacist because your cholesterol may rise again.

-If you have any further questions on the use of this product, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.